barisyildirim2/cosc8932/README.md

-# cosc8932
+# COSC 89.32 - Baris Yildirim

-Code for some COSC 89.32 assignments.
+Code I needed to share for some COSC 89.32 assignments.